amcginlay/venafi-demos/demos/02-openshift-ingress-nginx-cert-manager/README.md

 oc -n nginx-ingress adm policy add-scc-to-user -z nginx-ingress privileged
 ```

-Now you can successfully deploy your NGINX Ingress Controller instance, as follows.
+Now you can successfully deploy your NGINX Ingress Controller instance.

+From the **OperatorHub**.
 - From the console's navigaton panel, under "Operators", select "Installed Operators"
 - Ensure that the "Project" dropdown reads "All Projects"
 - Locate the "Nginx Ingress Operator" entry and, under the column named "Provided APIs", click "Nginx Ingress Controller"